Nagendra1997/libmesibo/tutorial.md

 ## Tutorial on using  the Mesibo C/C++ API

+Mesibo on Linux is available as a shared library(.so) which allows you to use it from any application OR languages of your choice like C, C++, Python, PHP, Matlab etc.

+### OS requirements
+- CentOS / RedHat 7.x or above
+- Debian / Ubuntu
+- Mac OS

-This is a simple tutorial for sending/recieving a text-message using the open-source and Real-Time Mesibo C/C++ Library.
+This is a simple tutorial for sending/recieving a text-message using the entirely open-source and Real-Time Mesibo C/C++ Library.

 ### Prerequisites
 Before you begin,